0xParts/dactyl-manuform-keyboard/README.md

 This keyboard is a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 ## Support
-You can support this project further developement and other keyboard related projects by visiting us at <a href="https://www.k33b.com">K33B.com</a> and purchasing a keyboard.
+You can support this project further developement and our other keyboard related projects by visiting us at <a href="https://www.k33b.com">K33B.com</a> and purchasing a keyboard.
 Thank you.

 ## Features
 - Change the tilt and curvature of the keyboard.